Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization: Introduction

 \begin{theorem}[Recovery guarantees for the estimation of $\mu_\omega^0$, informal result] Assume that the particles $(t_j^0,u_j^0)$ of $\mu^0$ are sufficiently separated, where the minimal separation constraint only depends on the dimension~$d$, the sparsity index $s$, bounds on the variance and choice of a smoothing parameter $\tau \leq u_{\min}$.
 Choosing as regularization parameter $\kappa=\frac{\sqrt{2}}{(2\pi)^{d/4} \tau^{d/2} \sqrt{n}}$, for any $r_e$ such that $0<r_e \leq r$ with $r$ a fixed constant depending on $d$, it holds that, omitting the dependence on $d$, and

 \end{theorem}

 We refer to Theorems \ref{th:estimation_error} and \ref{th:main_theorem_certif}, Proposition \ref{prop:effective_near_regions} with Lemma \ref{lemma:tilde_varepsilon_3} for precise statements and related discussions.
-Our estimator allows us to locate the particles of the reparametrized target measure on fixed regions with a parametric convergence rate.
+Note that the constant factor omitted in the bound \eqref{eq:bound_informal_effective_near} does not depend on the target mixture, only on the dimension $d$.
+Our estimator allows us to locate the particles of the reparameterized target measure on fixed regions with a parametric convergence rate.
 The radius $r_e$ can be chosen as desired (sufficiently small), leading to degraded bounds (the rate depends on $r_e^{-2}$).
 We give in Corollary \ref{cor:control_renormalized_estimate} a variation of the previous result, for a direct estimator of $\mu^0$—and with decreasing size of regions.

 \begin{remark} Note that in the above result, $\kappa$ does not depend on $s$ (unknown in practice).
 We call it the \emph{$s$-agnostic} choice.
 Making the \emph{$s$-dependent} choice $\kappa=\frac{\sqrt{2}}{(2\pi)^{d/4} \tau^{d/2}\sqrt{sn}}$, we obtain a rate of $\frac{\sqrt{s}}{r_e^2 \sqrt{n}\tau^{d/2}}$ for the bound \eqref{eq:bound_informal_effective_near} (better dependence on $s$).
 See Remark \ref{remark:choice_kappa_cor_near_effective}. \end{remark}